kirasystems/golem/README.md

 # Golem

-Golem is a batteries-included implementation of "TabNet: Attentive Interpretable Tabular Learning" - https://arxiv.org/abs/1908.07442
+Golem is a batteries-included implementation of ["TabNet: Attentive Interpretable Tabular Learning"](https://arxiv.org/abs/1908.07442)

 Some things set Golam apart from other TabNet implementations: